Frampton examines NI's mental health crisis

 The film is part of a range of content across the BBC to mark Mental Health Awareness Week in May.

-More information and access to some of the best mental health content from the BBC's wide ranging collection across TV, radio and digital is available on the BBC's dedicated online resource, BBC Headroom bbc.co.uk/headroom
+More information and access to some of the best mental health content from the BBC's wide ranging collection across TV, radio and digital is available on the BBC's dedicated online resource, BBC Headroom bbc.co.uk/headroom.